Emergency Lighting Services

 Emergency lighting testing is the process of ensuring that emergency lighting systems are working properly and will provide adequate illumination in the event of a power outage.
 There are two main types of emergency lighting testing:

 - Functional testing: This is a quick check to make sure that the emergency lights turn on when the main power fails.
 This test can be done by turning off the main power to the lights and then using the test switch to turn them on.
 The lights should come on and stay on for at least the minimum amount of time that they are required to stay on in the event of a power outage.
+Functional emergency and exit light testing ensures immediate functionality in the event of an emergency.

 - Full duration testing: This is a more thorough test that simulates a power outage and checks the emergency lights’ ability to provide illumination for the minimum amount of time required.
 This test is typically done by switching off the main power to the lights and then leaving them on for the required amount of time.